musman-uk/portfolio/acknowledgements/README.md

 ---

 ### 💡 AI Collaborators
-- **Microsoft Copilot** – more than a utility, it has been a collaborator across portfolio projects: refining documentation and project write‑ups, shaping structure and flow, assisting with coding tasks, and strengthening accuracy.
-Its role has been to extend my thinking, not replace it, and it has served as a genuine partner in process.
+- **Microsoft Copilot** – more than a utility, it has been a collaborator across portfolio projects: accelerating progress, helping draft and refine documentation, shaping structure and flow, sparking ideas, assisting with coding tasks, and strengthening accuracy.
+Its role has been to extend and elevate my thinking and work, not replace them, and it has served as a genuine partner in process.

 ---